Ashu0Singh/Ashu0Singh/README.md

 </p>

 <p align="center">
-Currently, I am navigating through my third year of a BTECH degree in Computer Science at the esteemed Vellore Institute of Technology, Amaravati.
-My journey so far has shaped me into a proficient Full Stack Web Developer and UI Designer, with a particular knack for building responsive and interactive web applications.
+I am a third-year BTECH student in Computer Science at Vellore Institute of Technology, Amaravati.
+I specialize in Full Stack Web Development and UI Design, using technologies like React.js, Express.js, and MongoDB.
+I enjoy creating responsive and interactive web applications, and I have experience in designing visually appealing interfaces using tools like Figma.
+In my free time, I stay updated on front-end and UI design trends and work on personal projects to improve my skills.
+I'm excited to continue learning and contribute to the field of technology.

-My technical expertise lies in leveraging modern technologies such as React.js for front-end development, Express.js and MongoDB for adding robust functionalities to these applications.
-This skill set has enabled me to design, build, and deploy a multitude of web applications, each unique in its own way.

-Beyond my technical prowess, I possess a keen eye for design.
-This aesthetic sensibility, coupled with my proficiency in design tools like Figma, allows me to create visually appealing and user-friendly interfaces.

-In my leisure time, I find joy in staying abreast of the latest trends in front-end and UI design.
-I also invest time in working on personal projects, which serves as a platform for me to continually refine and enhance my skills.

-As I progress in my studies and career, I am fueled by an unwavering excitement to learn and grow.
-I am eager to further hone my abilities as a developer and designer, and to contribute my skills and knowledge to the ever-evolving field of technology.

 </p>

 <h3 align="left">Connect with me:</h3>